UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 The Prevalence of Diabetes

 Diabetes is a global threat to human health.
-As of 2015, nearly 42 percent of Americans, or 114.4 million people, are now living with diabetes or prediabetes, the latter of which can lead to type 2 diabetes within five years if untreated.
-More concerning, contemporary diabetes treatments don’t cure the disease, they manage it, ensuring Americans stay sick as well as hamstrung by the skyrocketing costs related to medical treatments and prescriptions.
-However, there is potential for drastic improvement in our nation’s health; recent studies show the ketogenic diet can not only control the disease without medication, but also, in some cases, completely reverse it.
+Unfortunately, contemporary diabetes treatments do not treat the root cause, leading to suboptimal control and skyrocketing costs related to medical treatments and prescriptions.
+However, there is potential for drastic improvement in our nation’s health.
+Recent studies show the ketogenic diet can not only control the disease without medication but also, in some cases, completely reverse it.

 U.S. Diabetes by the Numbers